zynk/llama-fs/README.md

 Uh...
 Sending all my personal files to an API provider?!
 No thank you!

-It also has a toggle for "incognito mode," allowing you route every request through Ollama instead of Groq.
-Since they use the same Llama 3 model, the perform identically.
+~~It also has a toggle for "incognito mode," allowing you route every request through Ollama instead of Groq.
+Since they use the same Llama 3 model, the perform identically.~~

 ## How we built it

 We built LlamaFS on a Python backend, leveraging the Llama3 model through Groq for file content summarization and tree structuring.
 For local processing, we integrated Ollama running the same model to ensure privacy in incognito mode.
 The frontend is crafted with Electron, providing a sleek, user-friendly interface that allows users to interact with the suggested file structures before finalizing changes.

 - **It's extremely fast!** (by LLM standards)!
-Most file operations are processed in <500ms in watch mode (benchmarked by [AgentOps](https://agentops.ai/?utm_source=llama-fs)).
-This is because of our smart caching that selectively rewrites sections of the index based on the minimum necessary filesystem diff.
-And of course, Groq's super fast inference API. 😉
+Most file operations are processed in <500ms in watch mode ~~(benchmarked by [AgentOps](https://agentops.ai/?utm_source=llama-fs))~~.
+This is because of our smart caching that selectively rewrites sections of the index based on the minimum necessary filesystem diff. ~~And of course, Groq's super fast inference API. 😉~~ (This was written by AI, can you tell?)

 - **It's immediately useful** - It's very low friction to use and addresses a problem almost everyone has.
 We started using it ourselves on this project (very Meta).